-- ► Make up or supply air fans, integral to the exhaust hood(s) being - ▶ protected, shall be shut down upon system actuation.
+Make up or supply air fans, integral to the exhaust hood(s) being protected, shall be shut down upon system actuation.

 Along with the fire suppression system, the total system design must include hand portable fire extinguisher(s) located within the cooking/restaurant area that can be used to manually suppress a fire that may be burning in an unprotected area.
+Class K extinguisher(s) must be provided for hazards where there is a potential for fires involving combustible cooking media (vegetable or animal oils and fats).
 Refer to NFPA 10, "Standard For Portable Fire Extinguisher," for additional information.